mattermost-community/focalboard/website/site/content/guide/server-setup/_index.md

 The first user registration will always be permitted, but **subsequent registrations will require an invite link which includes a code**.
 You can invite additional users by clicking on your username in the top left, then selecting "Invite users".

-You are now ready to use Matterdeck.
+You are now ready to use Focalboard.
 Please refer to the [user's guide](../user/) for details.